 There is good evidence that aspirin is useful in preventing arterial thrombosis, but it is not recommended for the prevention of venous thrombosis during travel.
 Aspirin does not reduce VTE in high risk patients [11, 17].
 Furthermore a Cochrane review noted that approximately one patient in 40 taking low dose aspirin develop gastric irritation .

 Due to insufficient evidence supporting the use of aspirin in travel related venous thrombosis, guidelines from the American College of Chest Physicians recommend against its use for VTE prevention associated with travel .
 UK guidelines support the view that aspirin should not be used for the prevention of VTE in travellers .

-- British Medical Association Board of Science and Education.
+- British Medical Association Board of Science and Education, May 2004.
 The impact of flying on passenger health: a guide for health professionals.

-- NICE guidelines: Venous thromboembolic diseases: the management of venous thromboembolic diseases and the role of thrombophilia testing
+- NICE guidelines, November 2015: Venous thromboembolic diseases: diagnosis, management and and thrombophilia testing

 - WHO Research into Global Hazards of Travel (WRIGHT) project, 2007, final report of phase 1